Rohit1204/COVID-19-INDIA/README.md

 # COVID-19-INDIA
-A COVID-19 website where you can get all the latest news and stats regarding COVID-19
+A COVID-19 website where you can get all the latest news and stats regarding COVID-19 and getting all the updates regarding covid.